Symas/containers/README.md

 ## Why not just contribute to Bitnami?

-We may eventually merge our work into Bitnami, for now we'd like to remain agile enoug to build for platforms they don't (yet) support, like `arm64`, and to use supporting libraries (e.g. SASL) we've built that include fixes and features not yet in their mainstream counterparts.
+We may eventually merge our work into Bitnami, for now we'd like to remain agile enough to build for platforms they don't (yet) support, like `arm64`, and to use supporting libraries (e.g. SASL) we've built that include fixes and features not yet in their mainstream counterparts.